DodgeMcAffrey/Myth/README.md

-# Myth
-Minecraft weapons of mythology
-An addon for Minecraft Bedrock
+# Mythic Gear Addon for Minecraft

+This addon adds two new Amethyst-based armor sets to Minecraft.